 While sexual punishment peaked with the Inquisition, the high point for self-imposed sexual restriction came in the Victorian era.
 There was, Taylor writes, a “general desire to ignore the animal aspects of existence” and an “extreme sensitivity on the subject of the excretory functions”.
 Language changed.
 ‘Whore’ and ‘fornication’, words previously legitimised by their use in the Bible, became taboo.
 Anything to do with legs – from those of a chicken to those of a piano – was indecent.
 But all of this repressed energy had to go somewhere.
 As John Fowles observes in his portrait of Victorian sexual mores, The French Lieutenant’s Woman, one in 60 houses in London was a brothel.
 Taylor suggests that their occupants were necessary to the era’s collective psyche.
 “The Victorians needed prostitutes as objects on to whom to project all the negative part of their feelings for women.”

-But while most demonised female sexuality, some sought to humanise it.
+While most demonised female sexuality, some sought to humanise it.
 In 1863, genteel Parisians were shocked by Edouard Manet’s painting Luncheon on the Grass.
 As Robert Katz and Celestine Dars write, “the shock of seeing a female nude in the company of two modern-day dandies was simply too much”.
 Manet was one of the new wave of Impressionist painters whose works show the return of feeling into painting.
 What is notable about Manet’s nude is the way she stares directly at the viewer, unashamed of her nakedness.
 This was outrageous.
 Critic Louis Etienne slurred the woman as a bréda (a prostitute, after the Rue Bréda in Paris’ red light district).
 He reviled the painting itself as “a festering sore, unworthy of comment”.
 The establishment’s antipathy to Impressionism was entirely predictable, but history was on the turn.

 As the 19th century gave way to the 20th, conservative and liberal impulses vied with increasing frequency.
 In 1904 the Hamilton Beach Company patented the fifth domestic electrical appliance in the world, the vibrator.
 Its purpose was purely medical.
 Vibrators relieved doctors of the unpleasant duty of treating women suffering from ‘hysteria’ through genital stimulation to the point of ‘hysterical paroxysm’ (orgasm).
 These troubled women had no societal permission for a gratifying sex life; even in the grip of genuinely debilitating symptoms the prospect of relief through masturbation was too shameful to contemplate.
 On the other side of the ledger, feminism and universal suffrage made great strides.
 Music became a primary means for expressing socially illicit emotions.
 Firstly, through jazz in the 1920s and later through rock’n’roll.
 The latter term derives from Negro slang for having sex.